 Great Barrier Reef

-This UNESCO World Heritage Site is one of the most dazzling creations of nature and is the only reef system in the world that can be seen from outer place.
-Famous as one of the largest living structures on earth, the Great Barrier Reef protects an incredibly fragile and beautiful ecosystem that consists of 600 continental islands, 3000 coral reefs, 300 coral rays and over 1600 species of sharks, tropical fish, clams, rays and turtles.
-It stretches for more than 2300 kms and is particularly famous for its diving and snorkeling adventures.
+The Great Barrier Reef, a UNESCO World Heritage Site, is one of nature’s most stunning wonders and the only reef system visible from space.
+Known as one of the largest living structures on Earth, it supports a delicate and vibrant ecosystem, including 600 continental islands, 3,000 coral reefs, 300 coral cays, and more than 1,600 species of marine life, such as sharks, tropical fish, clams, rays, and turtles.
+Spanning over 2,300 kilometers, it is especially renowned for its exceptional diving and snorkeling opportunities.

 Sydney Harbor Bridge ‘BridgeClimb Program’